Johannes Matthiae Gothus: Professorship and rectorship of Collegium Illustre

-Court Pastor and Military Bishop
+Court pastor and military bishop

 In 1630–32 he accompanied king Gustavus Adolphus during the German campaign as field bishop in the Thirty Years' War and was responsible for the ecumenical negotiations with John Dury, which he completed during his stay in Sweden as an English envoy in 1636–38.
 During his time in Germany, he was, among other things, responsible for managing the inventory and stocktaking of the books from the libraries of Worms and Würzburg.
 In Mainz, he was assisted by the royal physician, Roberthonius, and doctor Henkel.
 He had enjoyed Gustavus Adolphus full support and was appointed by him to deal with the crown princess Christina's upbringing, with all the delicate religious-personal and ecumenical problems this involved with reformed family relations within the country and intended reformed goal for the young queen, both the current reform pedagogy and his foreign experience at the church board organisation.

-Queen Christina's Teacher
+Queen Christina's teacher

 After the king's death, a guardian board was appointed, headed by the chancellor, Axel Oxenstierna.
 Gustavus Adolphus had left instructions for her daughter's upbringing and selected her future governors and preceptors.
-It was considered of great importance that these were indigenous men – Axel Banér was appointed governor and Gustaf Kristersson Horn af Åminne as sub-governor.
+It was considered of great importance that these were native men – Axel Banér was appointed governor and Gustaf Kristersson Horn af Åminne as sub-governor.
 The teacher who would have the most long-term influence on the Queen was Johannes Matthiae Gothus who taught her languages, Swedish, German, French, Italian, Dutch, German, classical languages, including Latin, Greek and Hebrew, astronomy, physics, mathematics, history, philosophy, and religion.
-The goals of Kristina's upbringing as regent were regulated by the report of the States on 24 March 1635.
+The goals of Kristina's upbringing as regent were regulated by the report of the Estates on 24 March 1635.
 Kristina would learn something about foreign customs because they were necessary for her rank and position, but she would "dress up" in the natives in the first place.
 The essence of her studies would be the word of God, the articles of Christianity, and all Christian virtues.
 It was emphasised that she would not be infected with "Papacy or Calvinist willpower".
 French, German, Italian and Dutch, in addition Latin and had knowledge of Greek, Hebrew and Arabic as well.
 Her scientific interest was mainly focused on classical philology, philosophy, theology, mathematics and astronomy.

 Queen Kristina's relationship with her teacher was close; so close, he became like a father to her.
 She referred to him as father.